-The additional information for outstanding items must be submitted to the NATOPS Program Manager and the NATOPS Products Administrator (ACO) prior to the copy freeze date.

-- 11. If circumstances warrant the incorporation of additional technical content during the post-review NATOPS revision period (e.g., new equipment is approved for installation/use in the aircraft), the NATOPS Products Administrator ACO reserves the right to develop a Review Addendum incorporating the information into the ongoing revision.
+- 1. NATOPS Style Guide, as appropriate, and other established publishing guidelines governing the content and format of the reviewed publication shall be adhered to.
+For instances when strict adherence to these guidelines results in content that is confusing or counterintuitive to the intended user, deviation from the standard is permitted with written approval from the NATOPS Products Administrator or NATOPS Program Administrator, depending on the level of deviation. - 2.
+The copy freeze date is the date on which the contents of the manual are frozen (i.e. no outstanding items remain) and editorial progress may proceed without further delays.
+If there are no outstanding change items, the copy freeze date shall coincide with the last day of the Review.
+If outstanding items exist, a clear plan and date shall be agreed upon.
+Delays in copy freeze will impact publication release. - 3.
+No further changes or additions may be submitted after the conclusion of the Review unless coordinated with the NATOPS Review editorial team and the ACO representative. - 4.
+If circumstances warrant the incorporation of additional technical content during the post-review NATOPS revision period (e.g., new equipment is approved for installation/use in the aircraft), the NATOPS Products Administrator ACO reserves the right to develop a Review Addendum incorporating the information into the ongoing revision.
 The Review addendum shall be approved by the necessary Advisory Group members (similar to an interim change) prior to inclusion into the NATOPS revision.
-The MMU and the NATOPS Products Administrator ACO shall maintain record of the addendum with the approved Review report.
-Additionally, any content that is deemed critical enough to be incorporated post CFD can be accommodated using the IC process. - 12.
+The MMU and the NATOPS

+- Products Administrator ACO shall maintain record of the addendum with the approved Review report.
+Additionally, any content that is deemed critical enough to be incorporated post copy freeze date can be accommodated using the interim change process. - 5.
 When a Model Manager strongly disagrees with the Review approved disposition of an agenda item, that item shall remain in the record as an approved change; however, the NATOPS Model Manager shall identify the agenda item in the Review report letter and indicate the reason for objection.
-Within 30 days following the conclusion of the Review, the Model Manager shall submit a Change Recommendation via AIRS to resolve the item in question.
-Failure to submit an AIRS recommendation constitutes a withdrawal of the objection.
-The change item in question shall not be incorporated into the publication until the AIRS recommendation is resolved. - 13.
-A list of non-approved (rejected and withdrawn) items will be provided.
-The purpose of this list is to account for all of the Review agenda items.
-Since the approved, modified, and outstanding action items are already accounted for in other enclosures, this list may either include only those items that have been disapproved or may be expanded to provide a summary of the disposition of all agenda items, in which case the title of the enclosure should be changed to "Disposition of All Agenda Items."
-Although the information provided for each item in this enclosure may be as complete as in the list of approved items, the data fields provided may be reduced to include only the item number, publication and location (page/para/fig), a brief subject, disposition and a brief reason for disapproval (when applicable).
+Within 30 days following the conclusion of the Review, the Model Manager shall submit a CR to resolve the item in question.
+Failure to submit a CR constitutes a withdrawal of the objection.
+The change item in question shall not be incorporated into the publication until the CR is resolved.